baiano/soft-expert/README.md

 ## Backend

-If you want to run the backend in host machine mode, you must run `composer install` and configure the database in `backend/src/Services/Db.php`
+If you want to run the backend in host machine mode, you must run `composer install`.
+By default, you can pass the var `APP_ENV=development` and the backend will look for a database on localhost, but you can configure the database options on `backend/src/Services/Db.php`.
+Then you can run `APP_ENV=development php -S localhost:8080` to start the backend.
 If needed, configure the `cors.php` file in `backend/src/cors.php`

 ## Frontend
 Frontend was built on node 18.
 To install, go to frontend folder and use `npm ci`.
 Then you can `npm run dev`.
 If you prefer, there is a build on `frontend_build.zip` file.
+Just unzip and serve the static files.
+It is pre-built to use its own domain and port 8080 as backend.
+If you want to change it, you need to edit the `frontend/stores/config.ts` file, in the getter apiUrl, and generate a new build.

 ## Database
 The database is Postgres and is configured in `docker-compose.yml` and `db/Dockerfile` files.